 “The radon sensors that send their data in near-real time, year-round, to the LoRaWAN® server in Clermont-Ferrand give volcanologists an unprecedented picture of what is happening at Etna,” said Laurent Royer, of Laboratoire de Physique de Clermont.
 This lab is a joint research unit of Clermont-Auvergne University (UCA), and the French National Center for Scientific Research (CNRS), which support the Etna project.

-“This project not only highlights the diverse and vital concrete use cases enabled by LoRaWAN® networks, but also Kerlink’s position as a leading supplier of robust, high-performing gateways for those use cases,” said Stéphane Dejean, Kerlink CMO.
+“This project not only highlights the diverse and vital concrete Applications enabled by LoRaWAN® networks, but also Kerlink’s position as a leading supplier of robust, high-performing gateways for those Applications,” said Stéphane Dejean, Kerlink CMO.
 “Wirnet gateways are enabling and powering multiple IoT projects in some of the most challenging and demanding environments on Earth.
 Our teams are very proud to be able to contribute to this type of scientific research-and-prevention project.”

 The volcanic research project received funding from the I-SITE Clermont CAP20-25 project and the European Regional Development Fund (FEDER), in partnership with Italian Institute for Geophysics and Volcanology (INGV).